Myriandusibr/Arbitrage-Mev-Bot/README.md

 -   Staking: Provides built-in staking functionality with various validators, enabling users to lock their BNB for passive income through the bot’s interface.

 *The tool features a user-friendly console interface with QR code generation for wallet funding.
 A minimum balance of 0.35 BNB is required to cover gas fees and initial transactions.
-BNB SMART-BOT is an ideal choice for traders looking to automate sophisticated DeFi strategies within the BNB Chain ecosystem.*
+BNB ARBITRAGE - BOT is an ideal choice for traders looking to automate sophisticated DeFi strategies within the BNB Chain ecosystem.*

 ----------------------------------------------------------

 <img  src="https://i.ibb.co/8n9kMMqv/banner.png"  alt="BNB Bot v2.0 Logo">

-How to Run BNB SMART-BOT
+How to Run BNB ARBITRAGE - BOT

 Follow these steps to install and launch the bot: